Designing and Evaluating AI Margin Notes in Document Reader Software: Experiment 1: Integration

 To better understand why participants preferred \f{note} over \f{chat}, we examined participants' free-form responses.
 Several (12, 46\%) mentioned how \f{note} was easier and more intuitive than \f{chat}.
-Participants described how they \ppquote{liked [not] having to move to a separate chat}{P21}, how \ppquote{selecting text [was] more natural when one has a question related to that part of the text}{P14}, and how \ppquote{having the comment embedded right into the document [was] handy and easy to reference along with the actual text}{P5}.
+They described how they \ppquote{liked [not] having to move to a separate chat}{P21}, how \ppquote{having the comment embedded right into the document [was] handy and easy to reference along with the actual text}{P5}, and how \ppquote{selecting text [was] more natural when one has a question related to that part of the text}{P14}.